-What is a heavy metal detox?
+What is a heavy metals detox?

 A heavy metal detox plan is an intentional combination of herbs, supplements, and all-star foods that work together in order to rid your body of harmful heavy metals.
 This uses your body’s natural detox system, by introducing carrier foods that will be most effective in eliminating the harmful metals in your organs and bloodstream.

-Do I need a heavy metal detox?
+Do I need a heavy metals detox?

 When’s the last time you felt energetic, sharp, happy, and healthy?
 Do you chronically feel fatigued, foggy, or have trouble sleeping?
 Are you suddenly feeling numbness or fainting spells?